contagon/handbook/handbook/38-church-policies-and-guidelines.md

 #### 38.4.1.6 Sealing after Temple Marriage for Time Only

-Couples who are married in a temple for time only are not usually sealed at a later time.
+Couples who were married in a temple for time only are not usually sealed at a later time.
 For such a sealing to occur, the woman must first receive from the First Presidency a cancellation of her previous sealing.
 Such requests are considered only in exceptional circumstances.
-If a bishop and stake president feel that a cancellation may be justified, they may submit an application to the First Presidency using LCR.
+If a bishop and stake president feel that a cancellation may be justified, they may submit an application to the First Presidency using [LCR](https://lcr.churchofjesuschrist.org).

+Time-only marriages in the temple are no longer performed (see [27.3.3](27-temple-ordinances-for-the-living.md#2733-marriage-in-a-temple-for-time-only)).

 #### 38.4.1.7 Sealing of Deceased Members